FuelLabs/EVM-Wallet-Connector/README.md

 to sign transactions on Fuel Network.

 > **Warning**
-> This project is under active development, the current version of the `@fuel-wallet/sdk` is not compatible with the new Connectors.
+> This project is under active development.

 ## 📗 Table of contents